Description

 - cadastral/municipal/provincial boundaries

-For the dressing of the new CTP, the information from the CTP00 was used for the non-updated thematic areas and therefore locally there are still some inconsistencies that will be resolved with the progressive updating of all the thematic areas.
+For the dressing of the new CTP, with regard to the non-updated thematic elements, the information from the CTP00 was used, and therefore locally there remain some inconsistencies that will be resolved with the progressive updating of all the thematic elements.

 Another important aspect of the new cartography lies in the processing of the basic data that make it up, which, for the first time ever, are provided by the various provincial structures and not by external firms.
 In this case, there is a direct empowerment of the structures, which will also have to guarantee its updating over time.